Food & Drink

 Four different plates of food on a table at a bottomless brunch Melbourne option.Image credit: Bomba | Supplied

-Spanish restaurant and rooftop bar Bomba has opened up its rooftop for bottomless lunches with a skyline view, featuring a particularly delicious-looking menu—so get ready.
+Spanish restaurant and rooftop bar Bomba has opened up its rooftop for bottomless brunches with a skyline view, featuring a particularly delicious-looking menu—so get ready.
 We’re talking two hours of non-stop cocktail sipping, while tapas plates like leek and manchego croquettes, charcoal-grilled pork belly and braised beef with oloroso are served up for your indulgence.

 BOOK HERE